FAQs

 What is Dr. Griggs’ background?

-Jennifer J Griggs, MD, MPH is a professor in Internal Medicine in the Division of Hematology/Oncology.
-She has practiced in medical oncology for nearly 25 years.
-In addition to her clinical expertise, Dr. Griggs provides leadership to MOQC and its practices with the goal of lifting the quality of oncology care across the state of Michigan in a collaborative way.
-She mentors faculty and fellows at the University of Michigan.
-She also leads research teams and publishes prolifically in the area of health disparities in cancer.
-She speaks regularly at academic and community events regarding the quality of cancer care and disparities in care according to race and ethnicity.
-Her other research interests include patient-provider communication, end-of-life care, and global medicine.
-Dr. Griggs has a special interest in narrative medicine, a field of medicine that encourages “radical listening” and honoring people’s stories.
+Jennifer J Griggs, MD, MPH is a professor in Internal Medicine in the Division of Hematology/Oncology and in the Department of Health Management and Policy in the School of Public Health.
+A medical oncologist for over 25 years, Dr. Griggs specializes in the care of people with breast cancer.
+Her federally-funded research program has investigated inequities in the quality of oncology care and has led to major changes in chemotherapy dose selection in patients receiving chemotherapy.
+Dr. Griggs provides leadership to MOQC and its practices with the goal of lifting the quality of oncology care across the state of Michigan in a collaborative way.
+She has mentored dozens of students, fellows, and faculty members at the University of Michigan and across the United States.
+She speaks regularly at academic and community events regarding the quality of cancer care and disparities in care according to race and ethnicity, socioeconomic position, and body size.

 Who makes the decisions regarding MOQC?

-Dr. Jennifer Griggs manages the day-to-day functions of MOQC.
-However, strategic and operational decisions that set direction, deploy resources, or require the review of quality data to set the focus of the Coordinating team are made in conjunction with our Steering Committee.
-The Steering Committee is an inter-disciplinary group of physicians and other health care professionals, including social workers, pharmacists, and nursing professionals, as well as patient advocates, from across the State of Michigan representing a cross section of oncology practices.
+The Steering Committee is an inter-professional group of physicians and other health care professionals, including social workers, pharmacists, nursing professionals, and patient advocates, from across the State of Michigan representing a cross-section of oncology practices.

 MOQC also welcomes feedback and ideas from practices.
 This is your Consortium and we strive to ensure that the work we do for you is meaningful and relevant to the care you provide to your patients.